 In the fall of 2012, the Dwight Marvin Library and the Campus Ministry Office began collaborating on a grant proposal to participate in a program called "Muslim Journeys."
 This program is the first of a series called the Bridging Cultures Bookshelf and is the result of a collaboration between the National Endowment for the Humanities (NEH) and the American Library Association (ALA).
 This program is aimed at helping the public increase it's understanding of Muslim beliefs, practices, and culture.

-As part of this program, we will host an interfaith panel discussion called "Service to Others: Perspectives from the Three Abrahamic Faiths."
-Representatives from the Jewish, Christian, and Muslim traditions will describe how their religious beliefs call them to serve others.
-Participants will have an opportunities to engage the panelists and share their own stories of service from their traditions, religious or non-religious.
+As part of this program, we hosted an interfaith panel discussion called "Service to Others: Perspectives from the Three Abrahamic Faiths."
+Representatives from the Jewish, Christian, and Muslim traditions described how their religious beliefs call them to serve others.
+Participants had an opportunity to engage the panelists and share their own stories of service from their traditions, religious or non-religious.

-It is hoped that this program will allow participants to begin to see the similarities and connections between different religious traditions.
-Attendees will be asked to bring a non-perishable food item to benefit the college's food pantry.
-The result of the library's grant application will be announced in January 2013.
+This program allowed participants to begin to see the similarities and connections between different religious traditions.
+Attendees were asked to bring a non-perishable food item to benefit the college's food pantry.

 Children at the Well Documentary - Late April 2013

-John Lyden, a filmmaker and recent HVCC graduate, produced a film in 2012 called "Stepping Toward The Lion: Finding My Story."
+John Lyden, a filmmaker and recent Hudson Valley graduate, produced a film in 2012 called "Stepping Toward The Lion: Finding My Story."
 The film chronicles the story of Children at the Well, an organization located in the Capital District of New York.
 The organization brings youth together to share stories from their faith traditions to help deepen their own faith traditions, learn about and meet me people from other faiths, and to promote peace and understanding.
 The film shares the story of young Muslim boy was able to overcome prejudice and isolation in the wake of 9/11 by being part of Children at the Well.
-The college will host a showing of the film followed by a discussion featuring John Lyden and members of Children at the Well who appear in the film.
+The college hosted a showing of the film followed by a discussion featuring John Lyden and members of Children at the Well who appeared in the film.